Ford Edge: Safety

-Third generation (2023)
+Third generation (CDX706; 2023)

-The third-generation Edge was released in 2023 for the Chinese market as the Ford Edge L. It is a mid-size SUV with three rows of seats, available with gasoline and plug-in hybrid powertrains.
+The third-generation Edge was revealed on February 23, 2023 for the Chinese market as the Ford Edge L as a replacement for the China exclusive Ford Edge Plus, and is built by Ford's Chinese joint venture partner Changan Ford.
+It is a mid-size SUV with three rows of seats, available with gasoline and hybrid powertrains.